sharksmhi/EMODnet-Biology-Phytoplankton-Baltic/README.md

 Questions can be addressed to shark@smhi.se

 ## Information on input data and preprocessing
+Raw data were downloaded from EMODnet Biology using WFS requests.
+This was done in two steps.

+1. Per subregion, all observations of species with the trait "phytoplankton" or "Phytoplankton" were extracted.

+2. Because of uncertainties in extracting all phytoplankton species (due to absence of traits for example) all data was extracted for these datasets.
+Within these datasets phyla were selected that contain phytoplankton species, after which a manual selection was performed to filter out non-phytoplankton species also belonging to these phyla (e.g. macroalgae).

 Data was derived from the:
  - Estonian part of the Gulf of Finland
  - Danish part of the Skaggerak